-ASDF is Another System Definition Facility: a tool for specifying how systems of Common Lisp software are made up of components (sub-systems and files), and how to operate on these components in the right order so that they can be compiled, loaded, tested, etc. If you are new to ASDF, see the quick start guide.
+ASDF, or Another System Definition Facility, is a build system: a tool for specifying how systems of Common Lisp software are made up of components (sub-systems and files), and how to operate on these components in the right order so that they can be compiled, loaded, tested, etc. If you are new to ASDF, see the quick start guide.

 ASDF presents three faces: one for users of Common Lisp software who want to reuse other people’s code, one for writers of Common Lisp software who want to specify how to build their systems, and one for implementers of Common Lisp extensions who want to extend the build system.
 For more specifics, see Using ASDF, to learn how to use ASDF to load a system.
 See Defining systems with defsystem, to learn how to define a system of your own.
 See The object model of ASDF, for a description of the ASDF internals and how to extend ASDF.